-Blaze kills eight in Paris apartment block, woman arrested
+Blaze kills nine in Paris apartment block, woman arrested

 Paris Prosecutor Remy Heitz said investigators believed the fire was started deliberately and a woman had been detained.
 He said the woman had mental health issues.

-All eight people killed were residents, Emmanuel Gregoire, an official in Paris’s City Hall told reporters.

-Paris Mayor Anne Hidalgo wrote on Twitter that the city was in mourning after the fire, which came less than a month after a gas blast in central Paris killed four people.
+Paris Mayor Anne Hidalgo wrote on Twitter that the city was in mourning after the fire, which came less than a month after a gas blast in the capital killed four people.

 Rue Erlanger is near the Parc des Princes soccer stadium and Roland Garros, the French Open tennis venue.